TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant.md

 [Actions](https://www.home-assistant.io/docs/automation/action/) do something.
 Each entity has a set of actions that it supports.
 There are also a variety of built-in Home Assistant actions, such as sending a notification to the Home Assistant app.

 The Alpha ESS battery integration supports two actions that change the charging and discharging settings respectively.
 I want to override the standard settings when the charger turns on and reset them when the charger turns off.
-My battery is configured to charge during Octopus off-peak hours between 23:30 and 5:30.
+My battery is normally configured to charge during Octopus off-peak hours between 23:30 and 5:30.
 During this period the battery won't discharge.

 Charging sessions outside off-peak are charged at off-peak rates.
 I may as well charge the battery (if needed) while also preventing discharge.